 Health-related information is fundamental to the fulfillment of women´s health and human rights.
 Women who have access to information can make informed decisions about their health.
-This ability to control some aspects of their lives at the same time creates a sense of empowerment in women which can be crucial in helping them break the cycle of discrimination and poverty that many women face.
+This ability to control some aspects of their lives creates a sense of empowerment in women, which can be crucial in helping them break the cycle of discrimination and poverty that many face.

-The report has been successfully produced and continues to be marketed to government and nongovernmental leaders.
-Pro Acceso has also been instrumental in lobbying successfully for the passage of a Freedom of Information act in Chile.
-They continue to be an important regional partner.
+The report was successfully produced and continues to be marketed to government and nongovernmental leaders.
+Fundacion Pro Acceso was also instrumental in successfully lobbying for the passage of a Freedom of Information Act in Chile.